-KSN investigates: Rumble strips replaced after deadly crash
+KSN Investigates: Rumble strips replaced after deadly crash

 SEDGWICK COUNTY, Kan.
 (KSNW) – Two crashes claiming seven lives — all taking place at one deadly Kansas intersection about 20 miles southwest of Wichita.
 Some Kansans say something needs to be done about this intersection in rural Sedgwick County.

-In an exclusive interview with KSN — Bret Buganski sat down with Burford and takes a look at what the county is doing to make the intersection safer.
+In an exclusive interview with KSN News, Bret Buganski sat down with Burford and takes a look at what the county is doing to make the intersection safer.

+Ray Burford’s parents were both killed in a crash at the same intersection where a mother and four children lost their lives.

 When asked what the last thing that he said to his parents before they left, Burford said, “If we had just taken another minute or filled that coffee one more time, they’d be here today.”